Blue Crush 2: Plot

-While waiting for the right weather to leave for J-Bay, Dana works and one day she thinks she sees the man that stole her possessions.
-He is talking to Grant but Grant says he doesn't know the man.
-That night Dana and Pushy travel to the part of town Pushy is from to go dancing.
-While there Dana is confronted by the man who stole her possessions and she and Pushy follow him and find Grant's truck filled with elephant tusks.
-The men chase them and they barely get away.
-Pushy then gets mad at Dana and says she is dangerous and on her own for J-Bay.
+While waiting for the right weather to leave for Jeffreys Bay, Dana works, and one day, she thinks she sees the man that stole her possessions.
+He is talking to Grant, but Grant says he doesn't know the man.
+That night, Dana and Pushy travel to the part of town Pushy is from to go dancing.
+While there, Dana is confronted by the man who stole her possessions, and she and Pushy follow him and find Grant's truck filled with elephant tusks.
+The men chase them, and they barely escape.
+Pushy then gets upset at Dana and says she is dangerous and on her own for the bay.
 After their fight, Dana rips down all the odyssey pictures from the wall.
-The next morning the police come back, this time with bulldozers, to tear down the illegal beach hut where they live.
-After getting out, Dana and Pushy reconcile.
-Tim gets his bus working and they decide that everyone will drive to J-Bay.
-On the bus Tim has the odyssey pictures that he saved from the demolition and he and Dana grow closer.
-One night while everyone is gathered around a fire Dana and Tim go off and he sings her a song he wrote her and they fall in love.
+The next morning, the police return with bulldozers to demolish the illegal beach hut where they live.
+After escaping, Dana and Pushy reconcile.
+Tim gets his bus working and they decide that everyone will drive to the bay.
+On the bus, Tim has the odyssey pictures that he saved from the demolition, and he and Dana grow closer.
+One night, while everyone is gathered around a fire, Dana and Tim go off, and he sings her a song he wrote her, and they fall in love.

-Meanwhile, Dana's father finds her gone and comes to South Africa looking for her.
-He ends up at the torn-down beach hut and is told they went to J-Bay so he flies there to find her.
-Dana's father then finds her and they get in a fight.
-While Tim and Pushy are consoling her they run into a beach party that Grant and Tara are at.
-Tim confronts Grant about the elephant tusks (Tim works with the elephants) and they get into a fist fight that Tim wins.
-The next day Pushy tries out for the Roxy surf team and wins using that 360 aerial move that Dana has been teaching her.
+Meanwhile, Dana's father finds her gone and comes to South Africa searching for her.
+He ends up at the demolished beach hut and is told they went to the bay, so he flies there to find her.
+Dana's father then finds her, and they argue.
+While Tim and Pushy are consoling her, they run into a beach party that Grant and Tara are at.
+Tim confronts Grant about the elephant tusks, which results in a fistfight where Tim subdues Grant.
+The next day, Pushy tries out for the Roxy surf team and wins using that 360 aerial move that Dana has been teaching her.
 Tara puts aside their differences and congratulates her.
 Tara also returns the wooden carving to Dana that she found among Grant's things.
-That night Dana's father comes back and after making up she shows him the pictures of her odyssey and gives him the wooden carving.
-They then go to the beach and drop her mother's ashes out the carving (an urn).
-The next day Dana goes to surf J-Bay that has very big waves and is a boy's club.
-Once out there Grant gets the guys to let her stay and after getting crushed on her first wave, she has a great ride with Tim, Pushy, and her dad watching her.
-They then take a picture together and her dad says that he is proud of her and that her mother would be, too.
+That night, Dana's father returns, and after making up, she shows him the pictures of her odyssey and gives him the wooden carving.
+They then go to the beach and drop her mother's ashes out the carving.
+The next day, Dana goes to surf at the bay that has very big waves and is a boy's club.
+Once out there, Grant gets the guys to let her stay, and after getting crushed on the first wave, she has a great ride with Tim, Pushy, and her dad watching her.
+They then take a picture together, and her dad says that he is proud of her and that her mother would be, too.
 The film ends with Dana and everybody back on the bus and heading on their next location.